Corona Data Systems: Cordata

 After Daewoo acquired a 70% share in the company, Corona Data Systems was renamed Cordata in 1986 in order to reflect diversification and to try to distance itself from identification as just a "PC clone" manufacturer.
 Harp resigned in 1987, accusing Daewoo of transforming the company into a paper-only entity for the purpose of loss write-off.
 According to Harp, Cordata had posted $20M losses in the previous year despite the $40M investment made by Daewoo since 1985.
 Daewoo phased out the Cordata name in 1993.

-In Popular Culture
+In popular culture

 In the first season of the TV series, Halt and Catch Fire, a fictional drama depicting the birth of the personal computer industry in the 1980s, the pivot of company Cardiff Electric resembles both the history of Corona Data Systems and Compaq.
 Like Cardiff Electric's fictional pivot to become a PC manufacturer, Corona's actual history included founding by two individuals: a computer systems expert (Harp) and a marketing/sales executive (Kramarz), and design of a portable IBM PC-compatible.
-Although Cardiff Electric, like Compaq and unlike Corona, successfully fought IBM's accusations of copyright infringement with clean room designed BIOS.
+While Cardiff Electric and Compaq succeeded in fighting IBM's accusations of copyright infringement with clean room designed BIOS, Corona did not.
 Also like Cardiff, Corona Data Systems in 1985 sold a majority share to a conglomerate (Daewoo Group).